USCGC John McCormick: Operational history

 The John McCormick rescued the crew of the stranded fishing vessel Reluctant (pictured) on September 23, 2020.

 On March 12, 2017, John McCormick stopped in Astoria, Oregon, on its way to its commissioning in Ketchikan.
 The Coast Guard invited Astoria residents to tour the vessel.
 The Daily Astorian reported that the Coast Guard was considering stationing two Sentinel-class cutters in either Astoria or Newport, Oregon.

 The vessel arrived in Ketchikan, Alaska on March 17, 2017.
 The Ketchikan fireboat and smaller Coast Guard vessels escorted her to her moorings.
 She was commissioned on April 12, 2017.
 Five other Sentinel-class cutters will be based in Alaska, including the USCGC Bailey T. Barco in Ketchikan.

 Admiral Charles D. Michel, the Coast Guard's Vice Commandant, attended the vessel's commissioning ceremony on April 12, 2017.
 He published an op-ed in the Juneau Empire celebrating the improvements the cutter offered over earlier models.
 He explained how important the cutter, the five sister ships that will join her patrolling Alaska's water, will be for the Alaskan economy.

 On September 23, 2020, the John McCormick proceeded to Hoonah, Alaska, on a rescue mission.
 Her crew rescued the crew of a fishing vessel that was stranded on rocks there, and were able to tow the vessel back to port.

 Namesake

+John F. McCormick was the Coast Guard petty officer commanding the motor lifeboat Triumph on March 26, 1938.
+The Triumph was assisting the tugboat Tyee and its barge off Clatsop Spit, near the Columbia River bar, when Surfman Richard O. Bracken, one of McCormick's three-man crew, was washed overboard.
+McCormick skilfully maneuvered the Triumph under very dangerous conditions to retrieve Bracken from the breakers.
+McCormick was awarded a Gold Lifesaving Medal, and his two assisting crewmen were awarded Silver Lifesaving Medals, for this rescue.
+McCormick retired from the Coast Guard in 1947 as a lieutenant after a 26-year career.

-In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
-In 2014 the Coast Guard announced that John F. McCormick, a Coast Guard seaman who earned a Gold Lifesaving Medal for saving the life of fellow Coast Guard sailor, Richard O. Bracken, off Clatsop Spit, near the treacherous Columbia River bar, would be the namesake of the 21st cutter.
+In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that the cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
+In 2014 the Coast Guard announced that McCormick would be the namesake of the 21st cutter.